top of page

 Interactive Enhancements

-A digital photo booth experience was incorporated into the courtyard, using the surrounding garden as a natural backdrop.
+A digital photo booth was set up in the courtyard using the surrounding garden as a natural backdrop.

 Guests taking fun photos at outdoor wedding photo booth in garden setting